Rubel011/Vetspot_veterinary-clinic_website/README.md

   <img src="frontend/images/Blue Pet Care Clinic Business Logo.png" alt="html" width="200" height="100"/>
   <br>
   <br>
-  <p>The Veterinary System Website is a comprehensive solution designed to streamline and optimize the operations of a veterinary clinic.
+  <p>Vetspot is designed to streamline and optimize the operations of a veterinary clinic.
 It offers features such as patient management, appointment scheduling, billing and invoicing, inventory management, and reporting and analytics.
 With a user-friendly interface, this system aims to enhance efficiency and effectiveness in veterinary care.
 Refer to the documentation for installation and usage instructions.
 Contributions from the community are welcome. </p>
   <br>
 </div>